-Call to Action.
-Passionately seek commitment to a new or changed course.
+1. Make a Call to Action.
+Passionately seek commitment to a new course.
+Examples:

 Example: “Well, what happened to Mr. Albright, who you met at the beginning of my talk?
 (Tell them.) “… and it’s all because of the services we provided.”

-Example: “Five years ago, the consulting industry….
+Example: “Five years ago, our industry….
 Today, things have changed substantially.
 To meet those changes, we must…” (briefly summarize points.)

 Presenters, don’t crash the plane.
 Pilot your presentation to a successful conclusion.
 Your audience will appreciate the flight!